Post updated 1 October 2024

 What are councils and the Scottish Government doing to reduce the use of temporary accommodation?

-Their report, published on 31 March 2023, made fifteen recommendations grouped under three priorities:
+The Task Group’s report, published on 31 March 2023, made fifteen recommendations grouped under three priorities:

-Priority 1: New supply of social homes means people experiencing homelessness will be able to move rapidly into a permanent home
+- Priority 1: New supply of social homes means people experiencing homelessness will be able to move rapidly into a permanent home

-Priority 2: Maximal use of existing housing stock increases the options for people to move to a permanent home.
+- Priority 2: Maximal use of existing housing stock increases the options for people to move to a permanent home

-Priority 3: Providing the support people need to move on
+- Priority 3: Providing the support people need to move on.

 Kate Berry